3ll3d00d/vibe/README.rst

 -  managing the connected IMU
 -  maintaining its state with the analyser
 -  recording data and sending it to the analyser

-TODO
-====

-Managing target state

--  mark recorder as at target state or not
--  only send measurement requests to valid recorders
--  persist target state across analyser restarts

-Managing recorders

--  timeout disconnected recorders

-Managing measurements

--  ensure scheduled measurements don’t overlap

-Ensuring measurement consistency

--  verify that measurement data is received from all recorders within the expected time period
--  verify that measurement data is consistent

-Storing measurement metadata

--  add description, duration, start time to metadata